Zalgo Text Generator — Create Creepy Cursed Text That Drips

 - Copy to clipboard.
 Click the Copy to Clipboard button.
 A confirmation toast appears to let you know it's ready to paste.

 - Paste anywhere.
-Paste the Zalgo text into Discord, Instagram, X/Twitter, TikTok, YouTube comments, or any platform that supports Unicode.
+Paste the Zalgo text into Discord, Instagram, X/Twitter, TikTok, Reddit, YouTube comments, or any platform that supports Unicode.

 03 Zalgo Text Presets Explained